MARSHALING POLICY — 2015

 - Do not wear headphones; do not read, do not take photos, etc., while on duty.
 Your complete attention is required.

-- Blow whistle several times when you hear the whistle from the marshal down the course, when you hear/see the pace vehicle and when the bike field (or rider in the individual time trial or team in the team time trial) is in sight -regardless of whether or not pedestrians, bladers or recreational cyclists are visible.
+- Blow whistle several times when you hear the whistle from the marshal down the course, when you hear/see the pace vehicle and when the field is in sight -regardless of whether or not pedestrians, bladers or recreational cyclists are visible.

 - Be sure to warn everybody around you that the racers are coming.
-Do not let pedestrians cross the Park Drive when a field (or rider in the individual time trial or team in the team time trial) is approaching.
-Politely ask recreational bikers, bladers and runners to move into the left side of the road while the racers go by.
+Do not let pedestrians cross the Park Drive when a field is approaching.
+Politely ask non-racing cyclists to move to the edge of the roadway (but not into the joggers/rec lane) while the racers go by.

 - If an accident occurs, see if medical help is needed/requested.
 If so, ask rider from the field or non-participant to call ambulance and you must inform the Race Director immediately at 718-309-9877.
 Do not administer first aid unless you are a health care professional.